Thomas Appelquist: Honors and service

-He is a Fellow of the American Physical Society (elected in 1984), the recipient of a Senior U.S. Scientist award from the Alexander von Humboldt Foundation, and a Fellow of the American Academy of Arts and Sciences.
-In 1997, he was awarded the J.J.
-Sakurai Prize of the American Physical Society for his work on charmonium and the de-coupling of heavy particles.
+He is a Fellow of the American Physical Society (elected 1984), a Fellow of the American Academy of Arts and Sciences (elected 1993), and the recipient of a Senior U.S. Scientist Award from the Alexander von Humboldt Foundation.
+In 1997, he was awarded the J. J. Sakurai Prize for Theoretical Particle Physics of the American Physical Society for his work on charmonium and the decoupling of heavy particles.